 - Thank you for being [kind/thoughtful/warm/affectionate/positive/optimistic/forgiving/calm] or for [cooking tonight/cleaning the bathroom/doing the washing/ cleaning up the kitchen/putting the children to bed/changing the bedlinen/putting out the bins]

 Once you get more comfortable with your compliments and thank yous, make them warm.
 Eye contact, a touch on the arm and a smile will build the connection between you even more.
-It takes time, but it will work!
+It takes time, but it will work to strengthen your relationship and help you feel more connected.

 Photo by Ekaterina Bolovtsova from Pexels

-If you’re interested in relationship coaching, check out this page or get in touch.
+If you’re interested in getting some relationship coaching, check out this page.